 Start with the benefits section of your employee handbook.
 Look for info about educational assistance or reimbursement programs.
 Or ask your manager or a human resources representative for details.

-Many large companies have a standard policy on educational benefits, usually covering a fixed amount per year with a lifetime maximum, said Anthony Riani, a Seattle-area compensation expert and an instructor for UW Professional & Continuing Education's Certificate in Human Resources Management.
+Many large companies have a standard policy on educational benefits, usually covering a fixed amount per year with a lifetime maximum, said Anthony Riani, a Seattle-area compensation expert and former instructor for UW Professional & Continuing Education's Certificate in Human Resources Management.
 Smaller companies may offer educational perks as a way to attract top talent, and it’s a growing trend for companies with a high volume of entry-level or low-skilled employees — like Starbucks and Walmart — to subsidize college costs, Riani said.

 “They want their employees to acquire skills so they can start advancing in the company,” said Riani.